JCWasmx86/mesonlsp/README.md

+# Update 5th of April 2026

+This project will be un-archived and revived (See #178).

 # Maintainers needed

 I can't dedicate the time this project is deserving to it.
 Please reach out, if you want to maintain it.